cmput229/Google_Scripts/README.md

 **Assumption**: You have a folder with a template document created.
 If not, go to the [previous section](#Setup).
 1. Go to https://script.google.com/home and create a new project.
 ![step 1 screenshot](docs/img/step1.png)
 2. You'll notice you get a code editor with some code on it.
+You can delete this code since we'll be replacing it.
 ![step 2 screenshot](docs/img/step2.png)
 ```js
 function myFunction() {